 Amounts payable under the Certificates may be calculated by reference to one or more "benchmarks" for the purposes of Regulation (EU) No. 2016/1011 of the European Parliament and of the Council of 8 June 2016 (the "EU Benchmarks Regulation") or Regulation (EU) No. 2016/1011 of the European Parliament and of the Council of 8 June 2016 as it forms part of domestic law by virtue of the EUWA (the "UK Benchmarks Regulation"), as the case may be.
-In this case, a statement will be included in the applicable Final Terms as to whether or not the relevant administrator of the "benchmarks Regulation or in the FCA's register of administrators under Article 36 of the EU Benchmarks Regulation or the UK Benchmarks Regulation, as the case may be, by virtue of Article 2 of that regulation or (ii) transitional provisions in Article 51 of the EU Benchmarks Regulation or the UK Benchmarks Regulation, as the case may be, may apply to certain other "benchmarks", which would otherwise be in scope, such that at the date of the applicable Final Terms, the administrator of the "benchmark" is not required to be included in the register of administrators.
+In this case, a statement will be included in the applicable Final Terms as to whether or not the relevant administrator of the "benchmark" is included in ESMA's register of administrators under Article 36 of the EU Benchmarks Regulation or in the FCA's register of administrators under Article 36 of the EU Benchmarks Regulation or the UK Benchmarks" may either (i) not fall within the scope of the EU Benchmarks Regulation or the UK Benchmarks Regulation, as the case may be, by virtue of Article 2 of that regulation or (ii) transitional provisions in Article 51 of the EU Benchmarks Regulation or the UK Benchmarks Regulation, as the case may be, may apply to certain other "benchmarks", which would otherwise be in scope, such that at the date of the applicable Final Terms, the administrator of the "benchmark" is not required to be included in the register of administrators.

-MiFID II product governance / target market - The Final Terms in respect of any W&C Securities may include a legend entitled "MiFID II product governance/target market assessment" which will outline the target market assessment in respect of the W&C Securities and which channels for distribution of the W&C Securities are appropriate.
-Any person subsequently offering, selling or recommending the W&C Securities (a "distributor") should take into consideration the target market assessment; however, a distributor subject to MiFID II is responsible for undertaking its own target market assessment in respect of the W&C Securities (by either adopting or refining the target market assessment) and determining appropriate distribution channels.
+MiFID II product governance / target market - The Final Terms in respect of any Securities may include a legend entitled "MiFID II product governance/target market assessment" which will outline the target market assessment in respect of the Securities and which channels for distribution of the Securities are appropriate.
+Any person subsequently offering, selling or recommending the Securities (a "distributor") should take into consideration the target market assessment; however, a distributor subject to MiFID II is responsible for undertaking its own target market assessment in respect of the Securities (by either adopting or refining the target market assessment) and determining appropriate distribution channels.

-UK MiFIR product governance / target market - The Final Terms in respect of any W&C Securities may include a legend entitled "UK MiFIR product governance/target market assessment" which will outline the target market assessment in respect of the W&C Securities and which channels for distribution of the W&C Securities are appropriate.
-Any person subsequently offering, selling or recommending the W&C Securities (a "distributor") should take into consideration the target market assessment; however, a distributor subject to the FCA Handbook Product Intervention and Product Governance Sourcebook (the "UK MiFIR Product Governance Rules") is responsible for undertaking its own target market assessment in respect of the W&C Securities (by either adopting or refining the target market assessment) and determining appropriate distribution channels.".
+UK MiFIR product governance / target market - The Final Terms in respect of any Securities may include a legend entitled "UK MiFIR product governance/target market assessment" which will outline the target market assessment in respect of the Securities and which channels for distribution of the Securities are appropriate.
+Any person subsequently offering, selling or recommending the Securities (a "distributor") should take into consideration the target market assessment; however, a distributor subject to the FCA Handbook Product Intervention and Product Governance Sourcebook (the "UK MiFIR Product Governance Rules") is responsible for undertaking its own target market assessment in respect of the Securities (by either adopting or refining the target market assessment) and determining appropriate distribution channels. ".

-AMENDMENTS TO THE OVERVIEW OF THIS BASE PROSPECTUS SECTION
+AMENDMENTS TO THE OVERVIEW OF THIS BASE PROSPECTUS

-The "OVERVIEW OF THIS BASE PROSPECTUS" section on pages 8 to 14 of the Base Prospectus is amended as follows:
+The "OVERVIEW OF THIS BASE PROSPECTUS" section on pages 11 to 20 of the Base Prospectus is amended as follows:

-(a) the second paragraph against the heading "Ratings" on page 13 of the Base Prospectus is deleted and replaced with the following:
+(a) the second paragraph against the heading "Ratings" on pages 19 and 20 of the Base Prospectus is deleted and replaced with the following:

-"BNPP's long term credit ratings are A+ with a negative outlook (S&P Global Ratings Europe Limited), Aa3 with a stable outlook (Moody's Investors Service Ltd.), AA- with a negative outlook (Fitch Ratings Ireland Limited) and AA (low) with a stable outlook (DBRS Rating GmbH) and BNPP's short-term credit ratings are A-1 (S&P Global Ratings Europe Limited), P-1 (Moody's Investors Service Ltd.), F1+ (Fitch Ratings Ireland Limited) and R-1 (middle) (DBRS Rating GmbH).";
+"BNPP's long term credit ratings are A+ with a negative outlook (S&P Global Ratings Europe Limited), Aa3 with a stable outlook (Moody's Investors Service Ltd.), AA- with a negative outlook (Fitch Ratings Ireland Limited) and AA (low) with a stable outlook (DBRS Rating GmbH) and BNPP's short-term credit ratings are A-1 (S&P Global Ratings Europe Limited), P-1 (Moody's Investors Service Ltd.), F1+ (Fitch Ratings Ireland Limited) and R-1 (middle) (DBRS Rating GmbH)."; and